Gastric bypass surgery cost less at this Specialist Hospital in France.

 Mini Gastric ByPass Surgery (The Omega Loop)

 How Much and How Fast will I lose Weight After Surgery?

-You may lose up to 85% of your excess weight after a by-pass.
+You can lose up to 85% of your excess weight after a by-pass.
 Weight loss is the fastest in the first 3 months and the rate reduces thereafter.
-You will continue to lose weight for a year and a half until 2 years.
-You may lose about 85% of your excess weight.
+You should continue to lose weight for a year and a half until 2 years.
 After that, the body stabilizes and does not lose weight further.
 However exercise may help you lose the rest.
 To gain the maximum benefit from any gastric bypass surgery, it is important that the patient eat only at regular meal times consisting of say 5 to 6 small meals daily, and avoid eating or snacking between these meals.
-The danger of not following these suggested rules following any bariatric bypass surgery is that the patient can over time effectively circumvent the the benefits of the by-pass altogether.
+The danger of not following these suggested rules following any bariatric bypass surgery is that the patient can over time effectively circumvent the benefits of the by-pass altogether.

 How is the Operation Done?

 The entire gastric by-pass or Mini Bypass procedure is done laparoscopically, where laparoscopes are used by the Surgeons to gain access through the abdominal wall through small surgical incisions.
 There is virtually no scarring.
 There are usually 6 small incision marks on your tummy.
 The largest one is about 1 cm.
 These marks will fade away over time.